The-Back-Room/The-Back-Room.github.io/WindowsThemes/Deskthemepacks/StudioGhibli.md

 ---
 title: Studio Ghibli
-summary: A theme pack inspired by the films of Studio Ghibli.
+summary: A theme pack inspired by the films of Studio Ghibli
 nav_exclude: true
 has_toc: false
-parent: Deskthemepacks
 permalink: /WindowsThemes/Deskthemepacks/StudioGhibli
 ---